scoheb/hacbs-demos-old/mvp/README.md

 > \# oc edit snapshot/{snapshot name}

-Add label > pac.test.appstudio.openshift.io/event-type: push
+Add label *pac.test.appstudio.openshift.io/event-type: push*

 Once build completes, update Snapshot as described above.

-Once the Interation Service reconciles the newly updated Snapsgot, a Release will get created and a pipeline will execute in MANAGEDWORKSPACE
+Once the Interation Service reconciles the newly updated Snapshot, a Release will get created and a pipeline will execute in MANAGEDWORKSPACE

 Login as the Managed Workspace User